-Votes varied across PTAC members.
-Among the five proposed models recommended for implementation, PTAC members generally voted similarly on most of the Secretary's criteria.
-However, for three of these models, there was wide variation in voting on the payment methodology criterion.
-For proposed models recommended for testing or limited-scale testing, there was wide variation in PTAC voting for some models on scope, quality and cost, payment methodology, value over volume, integration and care coordination, and patient safety criteria.
+Votes varied across Committee members.
+Among the five proposed models that were recommended for implementation, Committee members generally voted similarly on most of the Secretary's criteria.
+However, for three of these proposed models, there was wide variation in voting on the payment methodology Criterion.
+For proposed models that were recommended for testing or limited-scale testing, there was wide variation in PTAC voting for some proposed models on scope, quality and cost, payment methodology, value over volume, integration and care coordination, and patient safety criteria.
 (See Appendix Exhibit 1 and Appendix Exhibit 2 for a summary of PTAC voting by proposed model and criterion.)